game-of-nfts/gon-testnets/README.md

 ## Timeline

-The Incentivized Testnets will have 3 stages with different tasks.
+The Incentivized Testnets has 3 stages with different tasks.
+Tasks will be revealed gradually as the game progresses.

+Participants can refer [the installation doc](doc/installation.md) to install the client software and [the instruction doc](./doc/instruction-ics721.md) to get familiar with Interchain NFTs Transfer operations.

 ### Stage 1: Welcome to GoN